Jet Impulse

-Jet Impulse is a flight simulation video game developed by Nintendo for the Nintendo DS.
+Jet Impulse is a 2007 flight simulation video game developed and published by Nintendo for the Nintendo DS.
 It was first announced on May 9, 2006, at the pre-E3 Nintendo conference.
 It was released in Japan in 2007.
 A North American localization, with the working title DS Air, was planned, but cancelled.

 The goal of Jet Impulse is to defeat an evil dictator and his army of elite strike fighters.
 The game features customizable airplanes and weapons, as well as a co-op mode that can be played over the Nintendo Wi-Fi Connection.

 Plot

 The story takes place in a fictional world similar to Earth, where a world war erupted along with the use of nuclear munitions.
 Humanity avoided a post-nuclear apocalypse, and two groups, the Union and the Allies, formed in the ensuing peace.
 Thirty years later, tensions increased when rival superstate Allies began aggressive attacks into Union territory.
 In response, Avalon, the strongest Union state, sent Akitsu's finest air force to pacify Mardock, one of the members of Allies.

 The main heroes are Naomi Moriha (Callsign Jasmine) and her wingmate, which is the player.
 They are the newest pilots in the Akitsu military which is home to the Globe Force (An analogy of the UN Peacekeepers).
 Jasmine was a refugee from Midgard before becoming a member of the Union.
 The duo's first training regiment goes awry when a defector tries to escape from Zera and Mardock's air force.
 The pilots managed to destroy a squadron of enemy pilots, but are unable to keep the defector alive, whose last words are "Neopax approaches".
 The two are soon back in battle when the Akitsu forces stop a terrorist attack on a petroleum plant in Union territory.
 At this time, they meet an old war ace from Mardock who decides not to attack, hoping the Union has good intentions in preserving the fragile peace between the Union and Allies.

 The Akitsu military force finally begins their attack on Mardock.
 Memories of the third war run through Jasmine as Mardock civilians greet them as saviors.
 An anti AA bombing runs goes wrong when Crimson attacks, taking out several members of the crew, leaving only Delight, Jasmine, and Cactus as survivors of the attack.
 They manage to escape the wrath of Crimson and retreat to a Union airbase, where they meet Union ace Sword.
 At the final fronts of the campaign, Cactus is responsible for carrying a bunker buster payload that will destroy the bunker of the Mardock Government and force them to sue for peace.
 The Mardock ace Anbaral tells them this is also where civilians are hiding.
 Jasmine begs Catcus to look for an alternative, but he sends in the bunker buster anyway, which kills both civilian and military personnel, then goes MIA.
 The war is a bittersweet victory in Jasmine's eyes.
 The Mardock citizens saw them as saviors, but now they are considered butchers.